adamsilver/fdpb/02-a-checkout-flow.md

 ## A Note On Guest Checkout

 This flow is designed primarily for anonymous users.
-Not letting users check out as a guest user is one of the worst things we can do as Jared spool attests to beautifully in “The 300 Million Dollar Button”[^].
+Not letting users check out as a guest is one of the worst things we can do as Jared spool attests to beautifully in “The 300 Million Dollar Button”[^].

 The article tells a story of one company losing 300 million dollars because they thought forcing users to register first would help speed up subsequent purchases.
-While this is true, it also assumes users want to sign up at all.
+While this is true, it also assumes users want to sign up in the first place.

 Considering what we learned with regards to flow and order and applying the question protocol, the story is hardly surprising.
 What value does a first-time user get in return for the added effort of signing up?
 Nothing.
-And that's mostly all you need to know.
+And that's all you really need to know.

 There are more appropriate times to ask users to sign up as we'll see later on in the chapter.